-For trouble getting or maintaining an erection, medications and surgical procedures at Bladder Health & Reconstructive Urology Institute in Miramar, Florida, can help.
+For trouble getting or maintaining an erection, medications and surgical procedures at Bladder Health & Reconstructive Urology Institute in Miramar and West Palm Beach, Florida, can help.
 Urologist and reconstruction specialist Angelo Gousse, MD, offers penile prosthesis implants for men with irreversible erectile dysfunction.
 As a leader in the field for more than 25 years, Dr. Gousse can help you determine which treatment option for ED is best for your needs.
-To schedule a visit today, call the office or use the online booking tool.
+To schedule a visit today, call the office nearest you or use the online booking tool.

 A penile prosthesis implant is a type of surgical device that helps a man achieve an erection for the purpose of sexual intercourse.
 Penile prosthesis implants don’t affect the sensation of the skin on the penis or a man’s ability to have an orgasm.
 Penile prosthesis implants may be recommended in severe cases of erectile dysfunction (ED) when other treatment options have failed.